miketz/rapid-serial-visual-presentation/README.md

 Requires Emacs 24.1 or later for lexical binding.

+Recommended Emacs 24.4 or later for with-eval-after-load macro in the sample config below.

 Place **rapid-serial-visual-presentation.el** in **/your/chosen/folder**.

 Add the following text to your .emacs or init.el file: